benjamano/Zone-Laser-Scoreboard/README.md

 This system uses python to sniff the network for packets that are coming from or going to the Zone Laser control box.
 It runs a simple Web App, run by Flask.
 The app is designed for use inside of a Laser-Tag arena, allowing it to control the media on the computer it is running on.
-It also attempts to setup a connection to the OBS Websocket extension, but the connection isn't used as of yet.
+It also attempts to setup a connection to the OBS Websocket extension, If the system cannot connect to OBS, it will still run.
+The OBS Connection is used for more bespoke purposes in this software, for example, changing the outside screens to a "Sleep Mode" to reduce the burn in affect on the screens.
-If the system cannot connect to OBS, it will still run.
+It will also try to connect to a DMX controller for various lighting effects, but it is also not required.

 # Pre-Requisites